 Arguably one of the most beautiful Gothic churches in Paris!

-Saint-Séverin church is a Flamboyant Gothic sanctuary built from the mid-13th century and finished in the 15th century.
+Saint-Séverin church is a Flamboyant Gothic sanctuary built in the mid-13th century and finished in the 15th century.

 The façade (on rue des Prêtres Saint-Séverin) dates from the 13th century.
-It includes a portal that once belonged to a church on the Ile de la Cité that was demolished in 1837.
+It includes a portal that once belonged to a Ile de la Cité church that was demolished in 1837.

 Inside, don’t miss the Flamboyant pillar in the centre of the double ambulatory.
 It takes the form of the trunk of a palm tree.